-Where does the Farm and Flea take place?
+Where does the Hudson Valley Farm and Flea take place?

-The Hudson Valley Farm and Flea takes place at the Motorcyclepdia Museum in Newburgh, NY.
+The Hudson Valley Farm and Flea had taken place in 2019 at the Motorcyclepdia Museum in Newburgh, NY.

-The museum is located on Lake St, right off of Broadway in Newburgh in Orange County, NY.
+The museum is located on Route 17M, Monroe in Orange County, NY.
 It offers a convenient location for many that travel, near and far, to see the excellent assortment of vendors offered at this event.

 The patrons of the event consist of people from the immediate area and from the surrounding communities of the Hudson Valley.
 The support of local business is abundant and the feeling of strong community over competition is also present at this event.